TheArturthur/CoppermindScraper/Cosmere/Herdaz.md

 Following the True Desolation, some Herdazians seem to have migrated to [[Scadrial\|Scadrial]], with some known to have lived in [[Bilming\|Bilming]] selling chouta as of 348 [[Catacendre\|PC]].
 How they are treated or thought about by wider society or by the government is currently unknown.

 ### Military
-Little is currently known about the Herdazian military, however, it is known that they are strong enough to resist Alethi incursion and defend their territory.
+Little is currently known about the Herdazian military, however, it is known that they are strong enough to resist Alethi and Fused incursions and defend their territory, they only fell to the Singer incursion after many months of fighting.
 Furthermore, it is notable enough for Alethkar to quickly approach them with offers to join the Coalition of Monarchs after the start of the True Desolation.
 Though they are not considered to be of true strategic value.

+### Economy
+They have prominent trade routes with Jah Keved, and Azir, formed during the time of Sadees.

 ## People and Culture
 ### Cuisine